xaukael/ffs/README.md

 Updates

+1.16.0
+  - the default freeform sheet can now be selected in the actor sheet config

 1.15.2
   - fixed null value roll formula fields that should be shown as 0 not being replaced
   - images dragged from the tile browser can now be dropped as img elements